What is Microsuction?

 A build up of old wax and skin can cause extreme itchiness.

 However, sometimes there is an underlying infection causing weepy discharging ears, Ear Cleaning Clinic can clear the debris – this will help to clear the infection faster along with medicated ear drops.
 Our Registered nurses can make recommendations regarding the correct medicated ear drops (prescription from your personal GP required) to manage or help clear the ear infection – a swab may be taken if the condition is persistent.

-Our Ear Nurse Specialist may suggest a referral to; an Audiologist, Ear Nose and Throat specialist, osteopath or alternate health professional.
+Our Specialist Ear Nurse may suggest a referral to; an Audiologist, General Practitioner, Ear Nose and Throat specialist, Osteopath or Alternate health professional.

 Micro-suction is procedure for everyone but is especially important if: